tsangkevin99/tsangk3040Art/README.md

    - Click on the green "New" button at the top left.
    - Pick a repository name, perhaps something like `yourusername.github.io` where "yourusername" is your GitHub username.
    - Initialize the repository with a README file.
 (Optional)
    - Click on `Create Repository` at the bottom of the page.
+- *This reflects Etter's focus on organized and structured documentation*

 3. **Upload Your Markdown Resume:**